RustyGusty/2023-Miller-Summer-Research/Timeline.md

 - Implemented saving the overall image average difference to the primary folder
 - Fixed statistic to keep bgsubtract information over different instances of plotdiffraction
 - Added masking feature to black out regions similar to statistic (needs testing)
-- Obtained ReadSPE to read in diffraction data for radial analysis
+- Obtained readSPE to read in diffraction data for radial analysis

 ## 2024-05-17
 - Rewrote imageanalysis statistic and mask to properly handles multiple rectangles being drawn at once